salatiel-arias-work/designPatterns/README.md

 # Design Patterns Project

-This project is intended to be used as a reference for design patterns implementation in C++.
+This project is intended to be used as a reference for design pattern implementations in C++.
-One of the main goals of this project is to offer examples, of oversimplified implementations of some of the 21 design patterns introduced by the GoF (Gang of Four).
+One of the main goals of this project is to offer examples, of simple implementations of some of the 21 design patterns introduced by the GoF (Gang of Four).
+Other C++ programming concepts are offered as well, as a complementary part of the project.

 ## Requirements